ThomasAMH/chess/server_plan.md

 ~~3.
 Construct server~~
 ~~1.
 Return the test page~~
    ~~2.
 Set up dummy endpoints~~
-4. Construct DAC's
+~~ 4.
+Construct DAC's~~
 5. Construct endpoints as follows:

 ### For each endpoint
+1. Endpoint?
-1. Plan out each class
+2. Plan out each class
-2. Create empty classes, handlers, and functions
+3. Create empty classes, handlers, and functions
-3. Create JTests
+4. Create JTests
    - What data is needed?
-4. Write happy flow
+5. Write happy flow
-5. Write exception flows
+6. Write exception flows
-6. Try to break it
+7. Try to break it

 ## Notes on Testing
 _server/src/test/java/service_r